These social audio upstarts are trying to build a better Clubhouse

 For those who haven’t deigned to check out Clubhouse and sit in on one of its many discussions, the mood is Ted Talk meets early online chatrooms.
 While it initially garnered a reputation for salon-style conversation among in-the-know venture capitalists and tech entrepreneurs, it has unsurprisingly morphed into something a bit more preachy.
 Now it’s all about experts on a stage imparting wisdom to the masses.

 Clubhouse has been criticized for how it moderates its platform, both in terms of allowing discriminatory content and the way that it appends scarlet letter-esque visualizations to people who have been blocked.
-It has other problems too: As it loses its cliquey sheen and pandemic lockdowns relax, Clubhouse’s rise may be hitting a crest.
-In the last month, the company only had 200,000 downloads, according to app analytics platform Sensor Tower.
-But other startups, like Peanut, which connects mothers and mothers-to-be, see Clubhouse’s rise as an opportunity to push new social platforms centered around intimate conversation.
+Still, despite a dip, Clubhouse continues to grow its user base.
+The company says it added 8 million users in the last five weeks.
+Other startups, like Peanut, which connects mothers and mothers-to-be, see Clubhouse’s rise as an opportunity to push new social platforms centered around intimate conversation.

 “There is no stage on Peanut, right?
 It’s not about that,” says Michelle Kennedy, the startup’s founder.
 Peanut originated as a sort of Tinder for moms: Swipe right on a mom you’d like to meet.
 The company has shifted since its initial launch in 2017 and now the app is much more about stoking conversations among everyone on the platform.
 In May, Peanut launched “pods” where women can meet to discuss or ask advice on certain topics, like how to navigate starting a family as a queer person or what it’s like to be on an antidepressant while also being pregnant.
 Everyone can participate in a conversation, though you have to request to speak so that people don’t talk over one another, says Kennedy.
 “It’s a participatory experience and in that way we’re democratizing the access,” she says.

-Note: Correction: A previous version of this article incorrectly represented the number of downloads Clubhouse received last month.